MemeKing/SignalStateMachine/README.md

 ### FiniteStateMachine
 #### Properties
-'state': points to the currently running state node.
+`state`: points to the currently running state node.
 Modifying this won't trigger change_state() so don't bother.

 #### Functions
-_change_state(new_state) : For internal use but you can force a state switch if you have an fsmstate to switch to.
+`_change_state(new_state)` : For internal use but you can force a state switch if you have an fsmstate to switch to.

-link() : Use this in the _ready() function of your root node to link signals to states.
+`link()` : Use this in the _ready() function of your root node to link signals to states.
 See below example for more.

 ### FSMState

 #### Properties
-actor : represents the root node which the fsm is acting on.
+`actor` : represents the root node which the fsm is acting on.

 #### Functions

-_enter_state() : For setup that needs to be done every time the state is entered, such as setting timers or modifying hitboxes.
+`_enter_state()` : For setup that needs to be done every time the state is entered, such as setting timers or modifying hitboxes.
-_exit_state() : Runs every time the state is exited, even if physics_process() was cut off early.
+`_exit_state()` : Runs every time the state is exited, even if physics_process() was cut off early.
-_physics_process() : You must use physics_process for the state's behavior.
+`_physics_process()` : You must use physics_process for the state's behavior.

 ### Example Characterbody2D script using fsm